Adit-Jindal/Language-design-in-OCaml-/README.md

 All parts in the syntax must be Sequence expressions, i.e., enclosed in braces, even if it contains a single expression inside it.

+### While loop:
+Syntax is `while("conditions")"steps"`

+All parts must be Sequence expressions, i.e., enclosed in braces, even if it contains a single expression inside it.

+If while loop is executed even once, it evaluates to the seqeunce expression of the `steps` executed in the last iteration.
+If it is never executed (condition is false even the first time), then the while loop evaluates to a sequence expression containing the singlular element false.

 ### Comments:
 Anything enclosed between `///` and `///` is ignored by the lexer and thus can be used as a comment.
 This can be used in between expressions as well.